tomhur/domoticz-scripts/README.md

 # domoticz-scripts
-These are some scripts to be used with [Domoticz](http://domoticz.com/) to enable some extra functionality and integration
+These are some scripts to be used with [Domoticz](http://domoticz.com/) to enable some extra functionality and integration with other services.

 ### Legal Disclaimer
-These scripts are not affiliated with other software or servicecs that they use and/or depend on.
+These scripts are not affiliated with other software or services that they use and/or depend on.
 The developers take no legal responsibility for the functionality or security if you chose to use the scripts.

 ## Installation
 ### Dependencies